shawnmflemingc/faq/rclone.md

      - The destination becomes an exact mirror of the source after the operation.
    - **Use Case**: Ideal for maintaining an exact copy of a source folder.
 Use with caution, as it can result in data loss in the destination if files are removed from the source.

-In summary, `copy` is a safer option if you want to avoid accidentally deleting files in the destination, while `sync` is used for creating an exact replica of the source, which includes deleting files in the destination that are no longer present in the source.
+The `copy` option is a safer option if you want to avoid accidentally deleting files in the destination, while `sync` is used for creating an exact replica of the source, which includes deleting files in the destination that are no longer present in the source.

 ## Using `rclone` to Copy from a USB key or drive to your personal computer: